-You may choose up to $3,500 per month.
+You may choose a monthly benefit of up to $3,500.
 Select an amount that most closely approximates your current monthly retirement contributions, rounded down to the nearest $100 (contributions must be a minimum of $1,000 and cannot exceed $3,500).
 Include any matching amount from your employer.
-If your monthly benefit is to be more than $1,200, we will request documentation of your current qualified retirement plan monthly contributions after we receive your application.
-This documentation should be readily available from your HR department, benefits officer, or plan statements.

-If I Already Have Disability Insurance, Do I Really Need This Program Too?
+If I Already Have Disability Insurance, Do I Really Need This Insurance Too?

-Yes.
 Standard disability coverage replaces lost current income.
 This coverage helps you meet a completely separate need — continuing to fund your retirement contributions in the event of your disability.
 This plan does not duplicate your current disability insurance.
-It pays in addition to any disability plan or plans you may have with United States Life Insurance Company: If your disability carrier is not United States Life Insurance Company, check with your carrier.
+It pays in addition to any disability plan you may have.

 Can The Benefit Amount Include Matching Contributions My Employer Is Currently Making?